samirose/sicp-compiler-project/README.md

 ## Known issues
 * The Scheme values are not type checked in the compiled programs: a number can be used as a procedure reference and vice-versa.
 Using of uninitialized values is not detected.
+* Numeric computations are not checked for over- or underflow.
+WebAssembly semantics apply in case of over- or underflow
 * The Makefile always runs the tests twice after clean before recognizing that there is nothing more to be done

 ## Backlog